Viralith-Prime/thoughtguard-directive/dangerous.md

 VII.
 Status

 Draft v0.1 — Actively open to challenge, critique, and expert input.

-This is a living definition.
-Its legitimacy must be earned through collective deliberation, not unilaterally imposed.”
+_This is a living definition.
+Its legitimacy must be earned through collective deliberation, not unilaterally imposed._

-This document is a public policy proposal for AI term governance.
-It does not impose legal obligations and is open to revision through interdisciplinary consensus.
+_This document is a public policy proposal for AI term governance.
+It does not impose legal obligations and is open to revision through interdisciplinary consensus._